- Student Life Home

 Students who are deaf and use sign language to communicate should contact Accessibility Services so interpreter services can be set up.
 Because it can be challenging to find interpreters in our area, it is crucial for a deaf student to notify the office of their need as soon as possible.
 The director will approve the student for priority registration so an interpreter can be secured early enough.

-Currently, the College maintains relationships with New York State’s office of Adult Career and Continuing Education Services – Vocational Rehabilitation (ACCES-VR formerly known as VESID) and Northeast Career Planning which are the primary resources for interpreter services for our students.
+Currently, the College maintains relationships with New York State’s office of Adult Career and Continuing Education Services – Vocational Rehabilitation (ACCES-VR formerly known as VESID) and Northeast Career Planning.
+Options Interpreting is the primary resource for interpreter services for our students.
 Students should be aware, however, that the responsibility to request support services, to provide appropriate documentation and to inform the College about their communication needs rests with the student.
 Early notice is essential for Accessibility Services to coordinate appropriate and meaningful services.